 Tasty Burger is not your average burger joint.
-Named after a line in the film Pulp Fiction, this edgy restaurant is covered with artworks from the movie on all four walls.
+Named after a line in the film Pulp Fiction, this edgy restaurant is covered with artwork that pays homage to the movie.
 With a menu that is easy on the wallet and fast food that leaves your mouth watering for more, Tasty Burger lives up to its name.
 Most visitors enjoy the Big Kahuna Burger—also a Pulp Fiction reference—and the Spicy Jalapeño.
 It’s open until 2 a.m. every day, just in case you have a midnight craving for a burger.
 There’s also a $10 Starvin’ Student special. which includes a burger or cheeseburger, side order of fries, and a can of beer.

 Citizen Public House and Oyster Bar

 If you’re in the mood for a unique dining experience, check out the Citizen Public House and Oyster Bar’s family-style pig roast.
 Available for groups of 10 or more, the meal begins with assorted shellfish and ends with a slow roasted (for 14 hours) whole suckling pig.
 If pork isn’t your favorite, there are plenty of other options on the menu to choose from, including risotto and baked hake, which are available every night until 1 a.m.
 The tavern also offers a selection of more than 200 whiskeys, including a small number of hand-selected single barrels.
 Whiskey specials of the week are featured as well.